‘Facts of Life’ star Charlotte Rae dies at 92

 LOS ANGELES (AP) — Charlotte Rae, who played a wise and patient housemother to a brood of teenage girls on the long-running sitcom “The Facts of Life” during a career that encompassed many other TV roles as well as stage and film appearances, has died.
 She was 92.

-Rae died at her Los Angeles home Sunday, said her publicist, Harlan Boll.
-A cause of death was not immediately available, but Rae reportedly was diagnosed last year with bone cancer after beating pancreatic cancer.
+Rae died at her Los Angeles home Sunday with her family at her side, said her publicist, Harlan Boll.
+A cause of death was not immediately available, but Rae was diagnosed last year with bone cancer after beating pancreatic cancer, Boll said.

 She originated the character of Mrs. Garrett in 1978 during the first season of NBC’s comedy “Diff’rent Strokes,” then took Mrs. Garrett with her for the spinoff “Facts,” which premiered the following season.

 Initially set at a girls’ boarding school, that NBC series ran for nine seasons.
 Rae left after its seventh year, however, explaining later, “I needed some time for the rest of my life.”

-She earned an Emmy nomination for the part, and was a two-time Tony nominee for her work on Broadway.
+The “Facts” role came to Rae after years of theater and television performances.
+She earned an Emmy nomination for the part, and she was a two-time Tony nominee for her work on Broadway.

+Mindy Cohn and Kim Fields, who played members of Mrs. Garrett’s brood, recalled her lovingly.

+“She was my champion, a teacher, a proud example of the tenacity and perseverance needed to live as a creative, along with your talent and gifts. i love you char,” Cohn, who played Natalie, posted on Instagram.

 Most Read Nation & World Stories